Moebits/pixiv.ts/readme.md

     /*To parse the id out of any url, you can use util.parseID()*/ const id = await pixiv.util.parseID("https://www.pixiv.net/en/artworks/75788934") //75788934

     /*You can search illusts with a query.
-It returns an object with an additional nextUrl() property, but since we are only interested in the illusts we can use a .then() chain to get them directly.*/ let illusts = await pixiv.search.illusts({word: "gabriel dropout"}).then((s) => s.illusts) /*There is also an utility to sort by most bookmarked.*/ illusts = pixiv.util.sort(illusts)
+The nextURL is stored in pixiv.search.nextURL.*/ let illusts = await pixiv.search.illusts({word: "gabriel dropout"}) /*There is also an utility to sort by most bookmarked.*/ illusts = pixiv.util.sort(illusts)